Do Suffering Bottoms Go To Heaven?

 “Hey, why are you like this all of a sudden?”

 In an instant Naru climbed onto Gyu-yeon’s body and used his knees to pin his arms so he couldn’t move.
-It was meant to subdue an opponent, but to Gyu-yeon it just felt bizarre.
+It was an act to subdue the opponent, but to Gyu-yeon it just felt strange.

-First he hugged him tightly, and now he was straddling him.
-It was only natural he’d misunderstand.
+First he hugged him tightly, and now he was even straddling him.
+It was only natural he would misunderstand.

-Ignoring Gyu-yeon’s protest, Naru put on the scariest face he could manage and said an absurd line.
-The words, voiced in his soft tone, carried a strange edge of madness.
+Ignoring all of Gyu-yeon’s words, Naru put on the scariest face he could and uttered an absurd line.
+The words, pronounced clearly in his soft voice, carried an odd hint of madness.

 “Don’t flirt with other people.”